teabranch/amazon-chat-completions-server/docs/guides/aws-authentication.md

 ---

-This guide covers all aspects of AWS authentication for the Amazon Chat Completions Server.
+This guide covers all aspects of AWS authentication for the Open Bedrock Server Server.
 Choose the method that best fits your deployment scenario and security requirements.